Our Town (opera)

 Our Town is a three-act opera by composer Ned Rorem and librettist J. D. McClatchy.
-It is the first opera to be adapted from the Thornton Wilder play of the same name.
+It is the first opera to be adapted from Thornton Wilder's 1938 play of the same name.
 The opera was commissioned by Indiana University Jacobs School of Music, Opera Boston, the Aspen Music Festival and School, North Carolina School of the Arts, Lake George Opera in Saratoga Springs, N.Y., and Festival Opera in Walnut Creek, Calif.

 Roles

 The following principal roles appear as listed in the score published by Boosey & Hawkes: